cnqiangfu/PL-VINS/README.md

 	echo $ROS_PACKAGE_PATH             # test you have created it successfully git clone https://github.com/cnqiangfu/PL-VINS.git
 ```
-**Notice**: before the second catkin_make, you need to go through /PL-VINS/feature_tracker/CMakeLists.txt, see the sign **# Important** in the CMakeLists.txt, and modify two absolute paths to correctly find the modified LSD algorithm, and you also need to make sure OpenCV 3.2 there.
+**Notice**: before the second catkin_make, you need to go through /PL-VINS/feature_tracker/CMakeLists.txt, see the sign **# Important** in the CMakeLists.txt, and modify two absolute paths to correctly find the modified LSD algorithm.
+You also need to make sure OpenCV 3.2 there.

 ```
 	catkin_make